sinclairzx81/appex/readme.md

 enables nodejs developers to expose typescript functions as http endpoints as well as generate meaningful service meta data for clients to consume.

-Appex is also provides a dynamic compilation environment for typescript.
-Appex will effeciently manage compilation in the background without the need to restart the web server.
+Appex also provides a dynamic compilation environment for typescript to aid in development.
+Appex will effeciently manage compilation in the background without the need to restart the web server, or use addition modules.

 <a name="getting_started" />
 ## getting started